nuxt/website-v2/content/en/blog/going-dark-with-nuxtjs-color-mode.md

 ## How does it work

 The `@nuxtjs/color-mode` adds a `.${color}-mode` class to the `<html>` tag.
-It works with any NuxtJS target, either static or server and universal or client-side rendering.
+It works with any Nuxt.js target, either static or server and universal or client-side rendering.
 It auto detects the system color-mode so that you don't have to manually change the colour.

 It injects a `$colorMode` helper with: